 CIB testing requires a POV that realistically represents typical vehicles, does not suffer damage or cause damage to a test vehicle in the event of collision, and can be accurately positioned and moved during the tests.
-The tests reported herein made use of the NHTSA developed Strikeable Surrogate Vehicle (SSV).
+The tests reported herein made use of the Global Vehicle Target (GVT) secured to a low profile robotic vehicle (LPRV).

-This SSV system was designed specifically for common rear-end crash scenarios which AEB systems address.
-The key components of the SSV system are:
+This GVT system was designed for a wide range of crash scenarios including scenarios that AEB systems address.
+The key components of the GVT system are: